 Now you’ll need to add some supplies.
 There are many different types of period supplies available.

-It is a good idea to include some pads, as pads are what most girls will use when their periods first start.
+It is a good idea to include some pads, as pads are what most kids will use when their periods first start.

-You can also add in some tampons as well.
+You can also add in some tampons as well, if you like.
 What sizes?
-Mini and regular will suit most girls.
+Mini and regular will suit most tweens and teens.

 You can also add in bags for disposing used products.
-If you don't keep a bin in that room, you'll need to let them know where the bin is.
+If you don’t keep a bin in that room, you’ll need to let them know where the bin is.
 We have a note inside our box, telling them where the bin is located.
-Currently, we don't have a bin in our toilet but it is something that we may add (once our dog has outgrown her puppy stage).
-Having a bin in the room means that girls are less likely to flush their used products, as not all girls will have the confidence to walk out of the room, clutching a used pad, on the search for a bin.
+Currently, we don’t have a bin in our toilet but it is something that we may add (once our dog has outgrown her puppy stage).
+Having a bin in the room means that people are less likely to flush their used products, as not all kids will have the confidence to walk out of the room, clutching a used pad whilst searching for a bin.
 So we need to make it easy for them (or run the risk of blocked toilets).

 3-4 of each item will be enough to include, in your period-positive bathroom.

-So you will need to think about putting a sign up on the wall.
+So you’ll need to think about putting a sign up on the wall.
 You could put it up above the toilet or even behind the door.